davidschober/recipes/content/roasted-chestnuts.md

 ## Directions

-* Score the chestnuts with a knife.
-Slit
+* Score/slit the chestnuts with a knife.
-* 400 degrees til they’re done, stirring once
+* 400 degrees til they’re done, stirring once, about 20-25 min
+* done= slightly toasted, a little fragrant, starting to open